5.2. Logging#

 Note

-This also exits the programm with an error and is guaranteed to not return.
+This also exits the program with an error and is guaranteed to not return.

 The same functions are available in C++ as macros once you included <framework/logging/Logger.h>